Aah! Harimanada: Media

+Manga

+Written and illustrated by Kei Sadayasu, Aah!
+Harimanada was first serialized in the special issue of Kodansha's seinen manga magazine Morning, Morning Open Zōkan, from its A to F issues (cover dated September 20, 1988, and August 1, 1989, respectively).
+It was then transferred to Morning in April 1990, starting with its 20th issue of that year, (Note: Cover dated May 3, 1990.) where it was serialized until September 1996, in its 40th issue of that year.
+(Note: Cover dated September 19, 1996.)
+Kodansha compiled its chapters in 28 tankōbon volumes, published between March 20, 1991, and December 14, 1996.
+The series was reissued in 14 bunkobon volumes, published between March 12 and August 9, 2002.

+Anime

 E&G Film produced an anime television series based on the manga, titled It Makes Me Feel Strong When I Watch It!
 Yokozuna Anime: Aah!
 Harimanada (見ると強くなる 痛快!横綱アニメ ああ播磨灘, Miru to Tsuyoku Naru Tsūkai!
 Yokozuna Anime: Ā Harimanada).
-It was directed by Norio Osada.
+It was directed by Yukio Okazaki and series supervised by Norio Osada.
 The series premiered in Japan on TV Tokyo on April 23, 1992, and ran for 23 episodes until its conclusion on October 1, 1992.
 Aah!
 Harimanada is notable as an animated series based on the rare theme of sumo wrestling; following the end of the series' broadcast, no other such series would be produced until the premiere of Rowdy Wrestler!!
 Matsutaro in 2014.

+Video games

 Aah!
 Harimanada was adapted into three video games of the same name in 1993.
 A Game Gear title was developed by Sega and released on July 2.
 A Game Boy title by Ask Kodansha was released on July 23.
 Sega also developed a title for the Mega Drive that was released on September 3.
 The Mega Drive game was criticized for its "poor responsiveness" and "boring gameplay".
 British gaming magazine Sega Pro rated the Mega Drive version 59 out of 100.